pinf/loader-js/NOTES.md

 General
 -------

+  * `npm` package for loader
+  * OS distro packages for loader

   * Replace `./lib/optparse.js` with narwhal's `args` module.

-  * Author: Initial ./docs/
   * Author: CommonJS Programs/A (strawman)
   * Author: PINF Workspace/A (strawman)

   * Enforce reserved names for mapping labels based on default modules provided by platform
   * Enforce `os` from package descriptor

-  * Build and publish commands to provide versioned releases

   * Loader plugins?
 See: http://wiki.commonjs.org/wiki/Modules/LoaderPlugin

+  * Build and publish commands to provide versioned releases (This will be part of PINF/CLI)

 NodeJS
 -------